wolfmanstout/dragonfly-commands/README.md

 interesting functionality will still be missing (e.g. eye tracking, WebDriver integration).
 Here is how to integrate eye tracking:

+1. Run `pip install pythonnet`.
-1. Download the [latest Tobii.Interaction](https://www.nuget.org/packages/Tobii.Interaction/) package
+2. Download the [latest Tobii.Interaction](https://www.nuget.org/packages/Tobii.Interaction/) package
    from NuGet (these instructions have been tested on 0.7.3).
-2. Rename the file extension to .zip and expand the contents.
+3. Rename the file extension to .zip and expand the contents.
-3. Copy these 3 DLLs to a directory of your choice: build/AnyCPU/Tobii.EyeX.Client.dll, lib/net45/Tobii.Interaction.Model.dll,
+4. Copy these 3 DLLs to a directory of your choice: build/AnyCPU/Tobii.EyeX.Client.dll, lib/net45/Tobii.Interaction.Model.dll,
    lib/net45/Tobii.Interaction.Net.dll.
-4. Set `DLL_DIRECTORY` in `_dragonfly_local.py` to point to the directory used in the previous step.
+5. Set `DLL_DIRECTORY` in `_dragonfly_local.py` to point to the directory used in the previous step.

 Please check out [my blog](http://handsfreecoding.org) for instructions integrating